authenticate/PetParty/README.md

 4.)
 Drag and drop the Training Pet frame into the final slot of the Battle Pet Slots' Configuration.

 5.)
 Click Save to store the pet party.
 Note: This will save a Training Pet as the final pet in this pet party and not the pet itself.
-So, changing the Training Pet will automatically update all pet parities with the Training Pet.
+So, changing the Training Pet will automatically update all pet parties with the Training Pet.